mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    # Replace <YOUR_ACCESS_KEY_ID> and <YOUR_SECRET_ACCESS_KEY> with actual values
    ```

-#### Set up the Control Center utility container
+#### Control Center: Set up the Control Center utility container

 We are going to spin up a container and then run Terraform to deploy the Control Center.

 1. Launch the container.

-   1. Start a new tmux session:
+   1. Start a new tmux session (in this example, our container name is: `ml-perf-ccu-4`):

       ```bash
       tmux new -s ml-perf-ccu-4